Networker (train): Class 331 and 332

 Class 331 and 332 were two middle distance EMU types that were proposed and never built.
 300 Class 331 'Networker LT&S' carriages were planned, as part of a 'Total Route Modernisation' of the London, Tilbury and Southend line.
 Instead, 74 Bombardier built Class 357 Electrostar trains entered service from 2000.

 Twenty Class 332 'Networker Heathrow' trains were planned to be built for Heathrow Express services.
 Instead, 14 CAF built Class 332 trains entered service in 1998 on Heathrow Express services.

 Class 341 and 342

 Class 341 and 342 were middle distance EMU types that were proposed but never built.
 Class 341 'Networker Crossrail' was intended to be the rolling stock for Crossrail prior to its cancellation in the early 1990s; the specifications for this class were later used in drawing up the rolling stock specifications for the current incarnation of Crossrail.
-Class 342 was intended for use on domestic services using the Channel Tunnel Rail Link when it opened in 1994.
-In the end these projects were cancelled, and no trains were constructed.
+The Class 342 was intended for use on domestic services using the Channel Tunnel Rail Link when it opened in 1994.
+In the end, these projects were cancelled, and no trains were constructed.